TELE® AND JAZZMASTER® DIAGRAMS

 • Position 4 =Neck + Bridge (series)

-Same as above, only this includes a DPDT switch to wack the bridge and neck pickups out of phase for a thinner rather wonky sound, but certainly useful as an effect in the right song.
-You will also need to read the info about the 4 way mod here.
+Reverse oriented Tele (V, T, Switch) with added DPDT switch to wack the bridge and neck pickups out of phase for a thinner rather wonky sound, but certainly useful as an effect in the right song.
+The out of phase relationship is accomplished by reversing the hot and ground wires on the neck pickup, therefore you absolutely must read the info about the 4 way mod here if your neck pickup has a metal cover.

 • SWITCH OFF